ademhoxha/mongodb-repository/README.md

 3) Use whenever you want a *new* on the fly Repository to perform a [CRUD operation](#CRUD-Operations), do not store it in a variable.
 4) Always take advantage of [JavaScript promises API](https://www.promisejs.org/) to scale vertically by [chaining repository operations](#Chaining-Repository-Operations). **Better** to use [Async Functions](#Repository-Operations-With-Await) if your [node.js](http://nodejs.org/) version supports them [(see)](#Repository-Operations-With-Await).

-For more general usage these example are maded using the [JavaScript promises API](https://www.promisejs.org/) and [chaining repository operations](#Chaining-Repository-Operations).
+For more general usage these example are maded using the [JavaScript promises API](https://www.promisejs.org/) and [chaining repository operations](#Chaining-Repository-Operations) except for the first one.

 For all the [CRUD operations](#CRUD-Operations) please refer to:
 1) [Insert](#Insert)